This food has a story. It tells you about Rome and about Italy.

 2 – THE MOTHER YEAST

 The taste and digestibility that distinguish our bread are guaranteed by the yeast, a secret ingredient that is closely guarded and kept alive thanks to daily care.
-The mother yeast we use dates back over a hundred years, where it has been handed down from generation to generation in Southern Italy.
+The mother yeast we use dates back over a hundred years, where it has been handed down from generation to generation of local bakers in Southern Italy.

 3 – THE RECIPES